 Swim, Snorkel, & Dive Cane Bay Beach

 Palm trees edge Cane Bay Beach, a long sandy stretch on St. Croix’s northwest coast.
-The swimming, snorkeling and diving here are superb.
+Aside from swimming, this is one of the best spots for snorkeling in St. Croix.
 Close to the shore, you might spot parrotfish, damselfish, blue chromis, stingrays and turtles.

 The Cane Bay Wall, teeming with coral, sponges and fish, can be accessed about 200 yards from the beach’s boat ramp.
 At a depth of 30 to 40 feet, you can swim along a sand chute whose coral reefs attract turtles, flounder, lobster, and eels.